Use drugs to treat the various aspects of disease pathology.

 Normalizing calcium homeostasis

 Due to the lack of dystrophin the calcium channel in muscle fibers is leaky.
 This leads to abnormal calcium levels within the muscle, leading to muscle damage, oxidative stress and fibrosis.
-Compounds called ‘Rycalls’ can normalize the calcium balance, because they can correct the leak.
-In mdx mice rycall treatment was beneficial.
-Preparations for a clinical trial in DMD patients are ongoing by Servier.
-Another potential drug that can normalize the calcium levels in muscle fibers is rimeporide (from Esperare).
+A drug that can normalize the calcium levels in muscle fibers is rimeporide (from Esperare).
 A phase 1 trial in DMD patients has been completed and showed good tolerability of remiporide.
 Esperare is currently planning a phase 2 trial to further test this drug in DMD patients.

 To increase the levels of the dystrophin homologue utrophin in muscle.